bcjmlegacy/F29SO-Sinderet-Green/README.md

 ## `uplink-project-vue`

-This directory contains the frontend of the project.
+This directory contains the frontend of the application

 ### Requirements:

 NPM packages

 - `Vue.js`
-- `Bootsrap`
+- `Bootstrap`
 - `Bootstrap-vue`
 - `Vue-CLI`
 - `Angular.js`